albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 Ident Filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Filter result by approach, SID or STAR name beginning with the entered text.
+Filter result by approach, SID or STAR name or approach ARINC name beginning with the entered text.

+The approach `DACNA (R06)` will be found when entering `DAC` or `R06`, for example.

 .. _button-preview-all-procs: